YashdalfTheGray/sqs-playground/README.md

 ### Running

-Then running the container is as simple as `docker run -it --rm --name sqs-test sqs-playground:latest`.
+Then running the container is as simple as `docker run --env-file <path_to_env_file> -it --rm --name sqs-test sqs-playground:latest`.
 This will run a fully built jar of your code in a runner container.

 ## The way of the host